illinois-impact/ece408_project/README.md

 You can see how much time MXNet is spending on a variety of the operators.
-If you decide to use nvprof to generate more detailed analysis, you can collect the generated files by following the download link reported by rai at the end of the execution.

 ## Milestone 2
 **A New CPU Convolution Layer in MxNet: Due Friday November 17th, 2017**